maarten1055/TestRainmeterGPMDP/README.md

 [MeasureCalcProgress]
 Measure=Calc
-Formula=#CurrentTime# / #TotalTime#
+Formula= #Length#
+DynamicVariables=1
 ```
 - Use MeasureImageDownload as the measure for your album cover
-- Use MeasureCalcProgress as the measure for the time
+- Use MeasureCalcProgress as the measure for the time bar or roundline